divyachauhan11/emotion-reflection/README.md

 download all the file
 open the terminal
-run the command npx start
+run the command npm start